-The Harris Central Appraisal District (HCAD) monitors and reviews homestead exemptions in accordance with recent legislation so property owners do not have reapply or requalify every 5 years.
+The Harris Central Appraisal District monitors and reviews homestead exemptions in accordance with Texas Senate Bill 1801, which became effective September 1, 2023.

-Homeowners should check their online property account at least once a year to make sure all the information, including exemptions, is correct.
+HCAD encourages homeowners to check their online property account annually to make sure all the information, including exemptions, is correct.

 A Month Of Service Partnership